 Cloverbuds - Fun and learing for the youngest 4-H Members!
 Cloverbuds are children who will be at least 5, but no older than 8 by September 30, 2021.
 Cloverbud groups emphasize parent involvement and support through hands-on, age appropriate educational activities, songs and games.
 Greene 4-H is seeking adult volunteers to lead the Cloverbud Club, starting this fall.
 All adult leaders must be trained and screened and will work closely with the 4-H Agent, who will provide lesson plans, curriculum and support.
 This club will not be able to continue without the support of adult leaders.
 Please think about volunteering!

 Robotics - This seasonal, short-term club participates in the First Lego League Tournament in November.
-Meetings are from 3:30-5:30 on Tuesdays and Wednesdays at the Extension Office.
-This club is not accepting new members at this time.
+This club is not accepting members at this time.
 We are in need of 2 screened adult 4H volunteers to help with this club in order to open for members.

 International Club - Start your journey around the world!
 This club is for youth interested in learning about countries and cultures around the world through educational programs, field trips, crafts, games and food!
-We usually meet on the third Tuesday of each month, at 7:00 p.m. at the Extension Office.
-Please watch for special programming dates in November adn December due to the holiday season.
-This club is for any youth who will be at least nine by September 30, 2021 but no older than 19.
+We usually meet on the third Tuesday of each month, at 7:00 p.m. at the Ext.
+Office.
+Please watch for special programming dates in November and December due to the holiday season.
+This club is for any youth who will be at least 9 by September 30, 2021 but no older than 19.